amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 > 5.Remove oldCookie from the user agent's cookie store.

-Note the addtion of step number 3.
+Note the addition of step number 3.
 This step will prevent a cookie with differing port or scheme values from overwriting the oldCookie, instead this cookie would be stored as a separate cookie and the oldCookie will not be deleted.